Rapid Pilot Awards and Emory COVID-19 Response Collaborative

 The spread of the COVID-19 pandemic demands that we commit our energy to finding ways to flatten the curve and limit exposure.

-Gifts to the Public Health Preparedness and Research Fund will support initiatives such as Rapid COVID-19 Pilot Awards and the Emory COVID-19 Response Collaborative (ECRC).
-Rapid COVID-19 Pilot Awards accelerate innovative Rollins School of Public Health faculty research related to COVID-19.
-These awards will advance proposals with short- or long-range objectives built on creative and transformative ideas around the COVID-19 pandemic.
+Gifts to the Public Health Preparedness and Research Fund support initiatives such as the Emory COVID-19 Response Collaborative (ECRC) and the Rapid COVID-19 Pilot Awards.
+These awards advance proposals with short- or long-range objectives built on creative and transformative ideas around the COVID-19 pandemic.

 Rollins response to COVID-19

 The Public Health Preparedness and Research Fund further supports the Rollins School of Public Health’s research and response efforts related to COVID-19 and pandemic preparedness including:

 - evaluating performance of interventions to curb transmission

 - advising on measures to mitigate the spread of viruses among incarcerated people and correctional staff